hideaki-j/hideaki-j.github.io/index.md

 # 💡 Patents
 - LANGUAGE PROCESSING DEVICE, LANGUAGE PROCESSING SYSTEM AND LANGUAGE PROCESSING METHOD, H. Joko, US20210192139.
 - INFORMATION PROCESSING DEVICE, INFORMATION PROCESSING METHOD, AND STORAGE MEDIUM STORING INFORMATION PROCESSING PROGRAM, H. Joko, et. al., US20210224475.

+# 🧑‍🏫 Teaching
+- Information Retrieval MSc Thesis Project at Radboud University, 2022 - Daily Supervisor
+- Information Retrieval Course at Radboud University, 2021 - Teaching Assistant

+# 📚 Professional Development
+Other than research, his interest is in solving business challenges using his expertise in NLP and IR.
+He has 200+ hours of data analysis, marketing, and project management education from several institutes including Wharton Online and Mitsubishi Electric.

+**📊 Data Analysis** Course Certificates
+- A Crash Course in Causality: Inferring Causal Effects from Observational Data by University of Pennsylvania on Coursera
+- Bayesian Statistics: From Concept to Data Analysis by University of California on Coursera

+**👔 Marketing** Course Certificates
+- Entrepreneurship 1: Developing the Opportunity by Wharton Online
+- Financial Markets by Yale University on Coursera
+- Introduction to Marketing by Wharton Online

 # 💯 Test Score
 **The Japanese Government Official Examination** - Category: Engineering